kubernetes/kubernetes/docs/design/namespaces.md

 OpenShift then goes and creates a set of resources (pods, services, etc) associated with the "development" namespace.
-It also creates its own set of resources in its own storage associated with the "development" namespace unknown to Kubernetes.
+It also creates its own set of resources in its own storage associated with the "development" namespace unknown to LMKTFY.

-User deletes the Namespace in Kubernetes, and Namespace now has following state:
+User deletes the Namespace in LMKTFY, and Namespace now has following state:

 ```
 {